BSpoones/Cutlery-Bot/readme.md

-# ERL
+# Cutlery Bot
-ERL is the fourth iteration of a multipurpose Discord bot devloped in Python3.10 with [hikari-py](https://github.com/hikari-py/hikari) and [tanjun](https://github.com/FasterSpeeding/Tanjun).
+Cutlery Bot (CB) is the fourth iteration of a multipurpose Discord bot devloped in Python3.10 with [hikari-py](https://github.com/hikari-py/hikari) and [tanjun](https://github.com/FasterSpeeding/Tanjun).

 --------